lsbardel/python-stdnet/sources/examples/sorting.txt

         class Meta:
             ordering = '-timestamp'

+    models.register(Log)

 It makes lots of sense to have the log entries always sorted in a descending order with respect to the ``timestamp`` field.
-This solution always returns querysets in this order, without the need to call ``sort_by`` method.
+This solution always returns :class:`Query` in this order, without the need to call ``sort_by`` method.

 .. note:: Implicit sorting is a much faster solution than explicit sorting,